 What is Dimensional Weight?

-What's driving dimensional weight policy changes are a growing number of packages from e-commerce shipments that are not being packed with regard to density of packing.
-This means that shipping containers are relatively large and light weight compared to the items being shipped inside the container, which equates to full delivery vehicles that aren't being used to maximum capacity.
+Dimensional weight policy changes are driven by a growing number of packages from e-commerce shipments that are not being packed with consideration to density of packing.
+This means that shipping containers are relatively large and lightweight compared to the items being shipped inside the container, which equates to full delivery vehicles that aren't being used to maximum capacity.
 Here are the most recent shipping changes from major carriers.

 Major carriers including FedEx, DHL and UPS have recently implemented changes to their dimensional weight pricing policies.
 Under the new policies, packages less than 3 cubic feet in volume (previously excluded from dimensional weight pricing), will now be subject to dimensional weight surcharges.

-Under the new UPS rules, packages with a long side of 48″ are subject to a dimensional weight charge.
-The previous threshold was 60″.
+Under the new UPS rules, packages with a long side of 48 in are subject to a dimensional weight charge.
+The previous threshold was 60 in.

-Under the new FedEx rules, the surcharge will also apply to packages weighing more than 70 lbs, with a second-longest side of 30" or greater, or that are not fully encased in an outer shipping container, among other requirements.
+Under the new FedEx rules, the surcharge will also apply to packages weighing more than 70 lbs, with a second-longest side of 30 in or greater, or that are not fully encased in an outer shipping container, among other requirements.

 Both FedEx and UPS have also raised their handling charge from $9 to $10.50.